Ham Workbench

 Rubber Floor Mats - beside offering better foot comfort these can insulate you from the floors electrical conductivity {better safety}.

 Isolated power - supplied to all test equipment and units you are working on.
 You do not want direct connect power to any surface you could be touching or able to come in contact with (intentionally or accidentally).
-Ground isolation/common are something to watch carefully - especially when making measuring equipment connections.
+Ground isolation and common grounds are something to always watch carefully - especially when making measuring equipment connections.
+Are all equipment grounds at the same level or isolated for the safety and measurement accuracy?

 Bench Lighting - You will need more light then what you initially think.
-Suggest you go 'over bright' and have a method to dim it down if desired.
+Suggest you go 'over bright' on your bench designs and have a method to dim it down if desired.

 Computer Access - Most modern benches will use a computer (with internet access) to provide information directly at the workbench.
 I stopped using clipboards on the bench in the mid 1980s.
 Yes I still use a 'scratch pad' at the bench.
-Also, consider it's power connections and isolation.
-Equipment may use the computer for for better readability and for control of the test equipment.
+I use the computer more than one would think to check various datasheets and articles.
+Also, consider power connections and isolation between your computers, test equipment and various units under test.
+Test equipment may use the computer for for better readability and for control and to some degree units being tested.

 TOOLS - WORKBENCH Here is a list of basis tools that 'well equipped' electronic workbenches will usually have available.
 The quantity can be added to as you learn and finances allow, but please remember: "You get what you pay for".
 Cheap tools will usually have a short life and may not be up to the task which your requirements may have for the tool. a 'cheap' special tool may be quite a bit better than 'no tool', just consider what your requirement should be.
 You do not need all these tools to start, but as you take on more workbench tasks, the list below will handle a very large portion of any bench task.
 There may be others that your needs/wants require in order to be "all inclusive" - add as you desire.
 Consider how you are going to provide storage and access to your tools (tool boxes vs drawers and shelves).
 Work benches are best utilized when you are comfortable at the bench, consider your chair or stool.
 I use several 'close-by' tool boxes and many shelf units for tools, equipment and spare parts.
 How easy is it to access the tool and return to storage when you are at the bench?